 The Rayado and Agua Fria streams in the south offer excellent trout fishing.
 Though not large, these trout are wary and exciting to catch as a part of Philmont's catch and release fishing programs.
-Fly rods may be checked out at Hunting Lodge, Fish Camp, Abreu, and Phillips Junction.
+Fly rods may be checked out at Fish Camp, Abreu, and Phillips Junction.

 At Fish Camp, a program counselor with material and equipment will show you how to tie your own trout flies.
 The thrill of catching trout on a fly you have tied is hard to beat!
 Near Fish Camp, Phillips Junction, and Abreu a catch-and-release program is in effect.
 If you don't know how to remove the hook from your fish, a program counselor will demonstrate the correct methods.
 A tour of Waite Phillips' fishing lodge, including a narrative of area history is also offered.
-All fishermen are required to have a current New Mexico state fishing license (see page Error!
-Bookmark not defined.).
+All fishermen are required to have a current New Mexico state fishing license.